Kodaku/IsekaiBattle/README.md

 Please Don't choose to Play in 1 VS 1 since it won't work This was an attempt to implement a 1 vs 1 between two players but I got stuck, so choose Single Player mode and fight against a primitive AI

+# How to Open
+Download the zip of this repository, extract it and launch the IsekaiServer.jar

+Click Start

+Open the IsekaiBattle.jar, enter a User Name and you're good to play

 # How To Play
 N: for normal attacks